zhenchengfang/metaProbiotics/README.md

 ## Output

-The output of metaProbiotics consists of four columns:
+The output of metaProbiotics consists of three columns:

 Input_file | Score | Is_probiotics |
 ---------- | ----- | ------------- |